Transfer Information

 To transfer with junior standing, a student must complete at least:

-- 60 transferable semester units with a minimum GPA of 2.0 (all NVC courses numbered between 100 and 299 are transferable to the CSU system) and
+- 60 transferable semester units with a minimum GPA of 2.0 or better across all transferable college credit (all NVC courses numbered between 100 and 299 and courses with a “C” in front of the course number such as ENGL C1000 are transferable to the CSU system) and

-- 30 semester units of the 39-unit CSU General Education pattern with grades of “C-" or higher where applicable, including The "Golden 4" GE courses for admission in these areas:
+- 30 semester units at a level equivalent to transferable general education CSU GE coursework with grades of “C-" or higher where applicable, including The "Golden 4" GE courses for admission in these areas:

 Students are advised to file their applications for the CSU system during the following priority periods: